acumos/security-verification/docs/design.rst

     signatures for compiled ML models

-Thus alternate/fallback implementation approaches are described below, so that as much of the goals as possible can be delivered in the Athena release, or as soon as possible after Athena.
+Thus alternate/fallback implementation approaches are described below, so that as much of the goals as possible can be delivered in the Boreas release, or as soon as possible afterward.
 These alternate approaches are based upon the following assessments of how the bylaws goals related to potential implementation approaches, such as: